truecharts/public/charts/bazarr/1.3.1/app-readme.md

-# Bazarr

-Bazarr chart is a chart designed to deploy Bazarr in a TrueNAS SCALE kubernetes cluster.
+Bazarr is a companion application to Bazarr and Radarr.
+It manages and downloads subtitles based on your requirements